Leibniz–Newton calculus controversy: Background

-No attempt was made to rebut #4, which was not known at the time, but which provides the strongest of the evidence that Leibniz came to the calculus independently from Newton.
-This evidence, however, is still questionable based on the discovery, in the inquest and after, that Leibniz both back-dated and changed fundamentals of his "original" notes, not only in this intellectual conflict, but in several others.
-He also published "anonymous" slanders of Newton regarding their controversy which he tried, initially, to claim he was not author of.
+No attempt was made to rebut point #4, which was unknown at the time but provides the strongest evidence that Leibniz arrived at calculus independently of Newton.
+This evidence, however, remains questionable based on discoveries made during the inquest and afterward that Leibniz both back-dated and altered the fundamentals of his "original" notes, not only in this intellectual conflict but in several others.
+He also published anonymous slanders of Newton regarding their controversy, authorship of which he initially tried to deny.

-If good faith is nevertheless assumed, however, Leibniz's notes as presented to the inquest came first to integration, which he saw as a generalization of the summation of infinite series, whereas Newton began from derivatives.
-However, to view the development of calculus as entirely independent between the work of Newton and Leibniz misses that both had some knowledge of the methods of the other (though Newton did develop most fundamentals before Leibniz began) and worked together on a few aspects, in particular power series, as is shown in a letter to Henry Oldenburg dated 24 October 1676, where Newton remarks that Leibniz had developed a number of methods, one of which was new to him.
-Both Leibniz and Newton could see the other was far along towards inventing calculus (Leibniz in particular mentions it) but only Leibniz was prodded thereby into publication.
+If good faith is nevertheless assumed, Leibniz's notes as presented to the inquest arrived first at integration, which he saw as a generalization of the summation of infinite series, whereas Newton began from derivatives.
+However, viewing the development of calculus as entirely independent between the two men overlooks the fact that both had some knowledge of the other's methods (though Newton did develop most fundamentals before Leibniz began) and collaborated on a few aspects, particularly power series.
+This is shown in a letter to Henry Oldenburg dated 24 October 1676, where Newton remarks that Leibniz had developed a number of methods, one of which was new to him.
+Both Leibniz and Newton could see that the other was far along toward inventing calculus (Leibniz explicitly mentions it), but only Leibniz was prodded by this realization into publication.